BryceDecker/InterviewAnalysis/README.md

 **Binary Classification**

 SVC, LR, and KNN were regularly our top performing techniques.
 Ultimatively, we saw accuracy ranging from 70% up to 90%+ on the train and test data.
-For our selected random state, we obtained 80.95% accuracy using our LR and KNN models and 76.19% accuracy using the SVC model on our test data.
+For test data on our selected random state, we obtained 80.95% accuracy using our LR and KNN models and 76.19% accuracy using the SVC model.

 ## :closed_book: Concluding Statements